WhyAskWhy/synclosure/docs/readme.txt

 source installation:

-    Download latest source archive or checkout from version conntrol.
+    Download latest source archive or checkout from version control.
     Everything you need to run it should be included.

 See http://projects.whyaskwhy.org/projects/synclosure/wiki/Installation for